foodfight/showz/scripts/episode-36-roles-envs-and-dbags.md

 * Is there another primitive that we need in addition to roles,envs,dbs,attrs?
 * For Adam: if u were starting over w/ chef, would u still have created these same primitives?

+David has written a very opinionated take on how to use these different components [ingredients](https://github.com/zobar/ingredients)

 What should be the definitive source of truth in your infrastructure? the data stored in chef-server? zookeeper?
-Ever thought about persisting the node data,roles,environemtns,etc. in zookeeper?

 Dear panelists, what are the best practices for using these tools to abstract away the differences b/w different os/es distros?